Cancellation of January 12th, 2017

 Enforcement of Foreign Judgments (Hague Conference)

 In a Federal Register Notice published on November 18, 2016, (81 FR 81741 (Nov.
 18, 2016)) the USPTO requested public comments on a Preliminary Draft Convention on recognition and enforcement of foreign judgments that was prepared by the Hague Conference on Private International Law, an international organization in the Netherlands.
 In addition, the USPTO announced its intention to hold a public meeting on January 12, 2017.
-The public meeting is now cancelled, and the USPTO will rely on the written comments.
+The public meeting is now canceled, and the USPTO will rely on the written comments.
 We are changing the deadline for submission of comments from the current deadline of January 9th 2017 to January 18th 2017.
 (A Federal Register notice is forthcoming).

 For further information, please contact Michael Shapiro, senior counsel, Office of Policy and International Affairs by telephone at 571-272-9300, or by email to Michael.Shapiro@uspto.gov